Colin Urquhart: Career

 He started as a curate for a church in Cheshunt for three years.
 Next, he was sent to Letchworth in Hertfordshire where he was in charge of a district church.
 He became involved with the Charismatic Renewal movement in the 1960s and 1970s.
 He was the incumbent (vicar) of the parish church of St Hugh, Lewsey Luton, Bedfordshire, at the time, and during four years immense changes took place there.

 In 1974 he wrote a book about these experiences, called When the Spirit Comes, one of several books he authored during the 1970s.
 At the start of 1976, he resigned as the incumbent of St Hugh's and moved with his family and two parishioners to a house in East Molesey, Surrey that was owned by Fountain Trust, an international trust involved in Christian renewal.
 From this base he began an itinerant ministry traveling nationally and internationally, with his living costs arising solely from donations (which some Christians like to refer to as 'living on faith').

 Urquhart called this church called the Community of Love and Prayers which he later said: "was nothing like a hippy commune."
 The BBC made a documentary about the Community of Love and Prayers.
 In the later 1970s, Urquhart founded the Kingdom Faith Church in Horsham in West Sussex.
 The church expanded over the years to seven locations and the Kingdom Faith Training College.

 By the early 1980s Urquhart was becoming more widely known internationally as a writer, and as a speaker at Charismatic conferences, rallies, and conventions.
 In the eighties he spoke at some of the Full Gospel Business Men's Fellowship International Conventions in Mumbai, India, based on the theme, "Go in my name" and "If my people" in India.
 Urquhart recorded more than 500 Faith For Today radio messages.

 As of 2014, Urquhart turned over the Kingdom Faith Church to his son, Clive Urquhart.
 However, Urquhart still spoke at conferences and was the principal of the Kingdom Faith Training College.

 Personal life

 Urquhart's wife was Caroline.
-Their children were Andrea, Clive, and Claire.
+Their children were Claire, Clive, and Andrea.
 He died from cancer in 2021 at the age of 81 years.